Proportion Calculator — How It Works & When to Use It

 - Mixing up the order: Always keep matching quantities in the same position (top/top or bottom/bottom, left/left or right/right).

-- Using different units: Convert everything to the same unit before you set up A : B = C : D.
+- Using different units: Convert everything to the same unit before setting up A : B = C : D.

 - Cross multiplying the wrong way: Multiply diagonally (A × D and B × C), not side by side.

-- Rounding too early: Keep a few extra decimal places until the end if you want accurate results.
+- Rounding too early: Keep a few extra decimal places until the end for accurate results.

 - Forgetting a sense-check: If you double one side of the relationship, the matching side should roughly double too.